florinpopa3/SchoolForAutomation-SeleniumFramework/README.md

-# day5
-Source code for day5 of School for Automation
+# My final project for Endava's School for Automation Testing program, a testing framework written in Java using Selenium with TestNG.